-- 1 From the main menu, choose Utility > User Options.... - 2 In the User Options dialog box, select the Clock tab. - 3 The Clock tab of the User Options dialog box has these controls for setting up and displaying the oscillosope's date and time:
+- 1 From the main menu (see page 38), choose Utility > User Options.... - 2 In the User Options dialog box, select the Clock tab. - 3 The Clock tab of the User Options dialog box has these controls for setting up and displaying the oscillosope's date and time: